TildeAsterisk/tildeasterisk.github.io/About.md

 date:
 ---
 <p style="font-size:10em; font-weight:bold; text-align:center;margin:0;" ><a href="https://TildeAsterisk.com" class="hover-underline" style="text-decoration:none; color:inherit; font-weight:bold;">~*</a></p>
-**Tilde Asterisk** is a pseudonym made up of two simple symbols: the tilde (~) and the asterisk (\*).
+**Tilde Asterisk** is a name made up of two simple symbols: the tilde (~) and the asterisk (\*).
 Put together as **~\***, they form a kind of visual name, first name, last name.
-It’s an alias, a symbolic identity, a signature and a logogram; It’s clean and a little cryptic.
+It’s an alias, a pseudonym, a logogram and a signature.
+It’s clean and a little cryptic.
 Blending the precision of written language with the abstraction of visual symbolism.
 Just two characters, but they say a lot.
 # History
 **2016 — Kendo Duel**